-Biocontrol agents are not currently registered as biopesticides in the EAC Partner States, except in Kenya, and there is no regionally harmonized legislation or regulation in place to facilitate either the manufacturing or trade of aflatoxin biocontrol products.
+Biocontrol agents are not currently registered as biopesticides in the EAC partner states, and there is no regionally harmonized legislation or regulation in place to facilitate either the manufacturing or trade of aflatoxin biocontrol products.
 Currently there are few centers of excellence to generate appropriate technologies including biocontrol, generate information for awareness creation at all levels on aflatoxin prevention and control.